I-751 to Remove 2-year Conditional Resident Status

 Joint I-751 Petitions

-If the conditional resident spouse remains married to the U.S. citizen or permanent resident petitioner, the spouse and stepchildren may file a joint I-751 petition and must do so in the ninety day period of time before the expiration of the conditional residence.
-The petition should include evidence of continued cohabitation, co-mingling of assets and liabilities, and other documentation of the relationship.
+If the conditional resident spouse remains married to the U.S. citizen or permanent resident petitioner, the conditional resident may file a I-751 petition jointly with the petitioner.
+They must do so in the ninety day period of time before the expiration of the two-year conditional residence.
+The I-751 package should include evidence of continued cohabitation, co-mingling of assets and liabilities, and other documentation of the relationship.
 USCIS may or may not interview the couple.
-Failure to file the petition before the expiration of the conditional residence or failure to attend the interview results in loss of status and removal (deportation) proceedings.
+Failure to file the I-751 before the expiration of the conditional residence or failure to attend the interview results in loss of status and removal (deportation) proceedings.
 However, USCIS may forgive a failure to timely file or to attend the interview if the conditional resident establishes good cause.

 Waiver of the Joint Filing Requirement

-In some cases, it is not possible for the conditional resident to file a joint petition with his or her spouse.
+In some cases, the conditional resident cannot file a joint petition with his or her spouse.
 For example, the petitioning spouse may have died, the couple may have divorced, or the petitioner may be abusive.
 In these situations, the conditional resident may file an I-751 along with a request to waive the joint petition requirement.
 The conditional resident still must satisfy USCIS that the marriage was genuine, but the participation of the petitioning spouse is not necessary.
 USCIS usually conducts interviews where the conditional resident seeks a waiver based on divorce or abuse, although USCIS has approved some of our cases without an interview where the documentation was particularly strong.

-USCIS also may waive the joint petition requirement in cases where the conditional resident establishes that removal would result in extreme hardship.
-The hardship must have arisen after admission as a permanent resident, so poor conditions in the conditional resident's home country usually are not enough (unless those conditions changed for the worse after the person's immigration).
-For this waiver, the law does not require proof that the marriage was genuine.
-USCIS is more likely to exercise its discretion favorably, however, if the applicant establishes the marriage was bona fide.
+USCIS may also waive the joint petition requirement in cases where the conditional resident establishes that removal would result in extreme hardship.
+The hardship must have arisen after admission as a permanent resident, so poor conditions in the conditional resident's home country usually are not enough (unless those conditions got much worse after the person's immigration).
+For the hardship waiver, the law does not require proof that the marriage was genuine.
+Nonetheless, USCIS is more likely to exercise its discretion favorably to approve the I-751 if the conditional resident establishes that the marriage was bona fide.

-Note, where a conditional resident seeks a waiver of the joint filing requirement, he or she may file the I-751 at any point before the issuance of an order of removal.
-In other words, the conditional resident may file an I-751 with a waiver based on divorce as soon as the divorce is final, rather than waiting until the 90 day period of time before the expiration of status.
-He or she also may file after the expiration of the two year period, although that would result in temporary loss of status and potential removal proceedings.
+When a conditional resident seeks a waiver of the joint filing requirement, he or she may file the I-751 at any point before the issuance of an order of removal.
+For example, the conditional resident may file an I-751 with a waiver based on divorce as soon as the divorce is final, rather than waiting until the 90 day period of time before the expiration of status.
+He or she may also file after the expiration of the two year period, although that would result in temporary loss of status and potential removal proceedings.